K-JectThis page contains information on K-Ject for veterinary use.

 The action of the aqueous colloidal solution, when administered intravenously, is generally detectable within an hour or two and hemorrhage is usually controlled within 3 to 6 hours.
 A normal prothrombin level may often be obtained in 12 to 14 hours.

-Whenever possible, K-JECT should be given by subcutaneous or intramuscular route.
+Whenever possible, K-Ject Injection should be given by subcutaneous or intramuscular route.
 When intravenous administration is considered unavoidable, the drug should be diluted and injected very slowly, not exceeding 1 mg per minute.

 Whole blood or component therapy may be indicated if bleeding is excessive.
-This therapy, however, does not correct the underlying disorder and K-JECT should be given concurrently.
+This therapy, however, does not correct the underlying disorder and K-Ject Injection should be given concurrently.
 In the event of shock or excessive blood loss, the use of whole blood or component therapy is indicated.

 Hypersensitivity to any component of this medication.

-Temporary resistance to prothrombin-depressing anticoagulants may result, especially when larger doses of phytonadione are used.
-If relatively large doses have been employed, it may be necessary when reinstituting anticoagulant therapy to use somewhat larger doses of the prothrombin-depressing anticoagulant, or to use one which acts on a different principle, such as heparin sodium.
+PRECAUTIONS: Drug Interactions: Temporary resistance to prothrombin-depressing anticoagulants may result, especially when larger doses of phytonadione are used.
+If relatively large doses have been employed, it may be necessary when reinstituting anticoagulant therapy to use somewhat larger doses of prothrombin-depressing anticoagulant, or to use one which acts on a different principle, such as heparin s odium.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

 An immediate coagulant effect should not be expected after administration of phytonadione.
-It takes a minimum of 1 to 2 hours for measurable improvement in the prothrombin time.
-Whole blood or component therapy may also be necessary if bleeding is severe.
+A minimum of 1 to 2 hours is required for measurable improvement in the prothrombin time.
+Whole blood or component therapy may be necessary if the bleeding is severe.

 400 METRO PLACE NORTH, DUBLIN, OH, 43017-7545